 Camp Lejeune Justice Act of 2022 Offers Justice to Military Families

-Rheingold Giuffra Ruffo & Plotkin LLP, along with North Carolina based firm The Law Offices of John Drew Warlick, PA, offers legal assistance if you need to file a claim to receive disability compensation under the Camp Lejeune Justice Act of 2022 or medical benefits under the Camp Lejeune Families Act of 2012.
+Rheingold Giuffra Ruffo & Plotkin LLP, along with North Carolina based firm The Law Offices of John Drew Warlick, PA, offers legal assistance if you need to file a claim to receive disability compensation under the Camp Lejeune Justice Act of 2022.
 Contaminated water supplies serviced Marine Corps Base Camp Lejeune and Marine Corps Air Station (MCAS) New River in North Carolina between 1953 and 1985.
 The toxic substances present in the water have resulted in severe health issues, ranging from birth defects to various forms of cancer.

 Both firms will tirelessly advocate for your rights.
 Our personal injury attorneys are grateful for your service as part of the U.S. military, and we want you and your family to receive appropriate compensation for your exposure to contaminated water while residing or working at Camp Lejeune.